 Weapon can be thrown with a range equal to your strength (as inches of range) plus a modifier (generally listed as a weapon attribute) plus 1 range per inch moved (including moving while mounted).
 The physical damage from a thrown weapon is modified by your Strength modifier.
 Thrown weapons can only be blocked or armor saved/dodged; may throw two small/medium weapons as one action if equipped (effectively main hand and off hand).
 Cannot be used on a target that is in base contact.

 An attribute that negates incoming damage by a set amount.
 For example, Toughness: 2 means that any incoming damage is reduced by 2 before effecting the targets HP.
 Toughness is considered after damage hits shields but before it effects HP.

-Any model that possesses the Trample effect automatically inflicts a set amount of damage to any target(s) it crosses when making a straight-line move.
-The target can roll vs dodge to prevent the damage, which results in the target(s) being pushed back 1? (unless otherwise specified).
-Note that Trample has no effect on a the intended target that is at the terminus of the straight-line move.
+Any model that possesses the Trample effect automatically inflicts a set amount of damage to any target(s) it crosses when making a straight-line move, provided the target is of equal or lesser size.
+The target can roll vs dodge to prevent the damage, which results in the target(s) being pushed back 1" (unless otherwise specified).
+Note that Trample has no effect on an target that is at the terminus of the straight-line move.
 This represents the ability of certain units to push through obstacles in order to reach their intended target.
-Example: If charging directly ahead 6? to attack an enemy while mounted on a horse with the Trample effect, the intended target at the end of the 6? is not trampled, only targets that happen to get in the way along the 6? straight line move.
+Example: If charging directly ahead 6" to attack an enemy while mounted on a horse with the Trample effect, the intended target at the end of the 6" is not trampled, only targets that happen to get in the way along the 6" straight line move.